 MUS 500a, Fundamentals of Analysis and Musicianship 6 credits.
 NP.
 Intensive review of the fundamental elements of musical literacy, analysis, and musicianship in tonal and post-tonal contexts.
 To be followed by MUS 502.
 Enrollment by placement exam.
-Students in MUS 500 may not enroll concurrently in any course designated as a Group A. Stephanie Venturino
+Students in MUS 500 may not enroll concurrently in any course designated as a Group A. Does not fulfill the Group A requirement.
+Stephanie Venturino

 MUS 501a, Analysis and Musicianship I 4 credits.
 NP.
 Introduction to analysis and musicianship in tonal and post-tonal contexts.
 To be followed by MUS 502.
 Enrollment by placement exam.
+Does not fulfill the Group A requirement.
 Seth Monahan

 MUS 502a,b, Analysis and Musicianship II 4 credits.
 NP.
 Intermediate analysis and musicianship in tonal and post-tonal contexts.
 Enrollment by placement exam.
-Seth Monahan [F], Stephanie Venturino [Sp]
+Does not fulfill the Group A requirement.
+Seth Monahan